wedeling/EasySurrogate/tutorials/L96_KMN/L96_QSN.md

 target = data_frame['B_data']
 ```

 Here, our large-scale features will the the `K` time series of the `X_k` variables, and our target data are the `K` times series of the subgrid-scale term `B_k`.
-The next step is to create a QSN surrogate object via:
+The next step is to create a KMN surrogate object via:

 ```
-# create Quantized Softmax Network surrogate
+# create Kernel Mixture Network surrogate
-surrogate = es.methods.QSN_Surrogate()
+surrogate = es.methods.KMN_Surrogate()
 ```

-At this point the specifics of a QSN surrogate come into play.
+At this point the specifics of a KMN surrogate come into play.
 One of our aims is to create a surrogate with 'memory', i.e. a surrogate that is non-Markovian.
-At the heart of our QSN surrogate is a feed-forward neural network.
+At the heart of our KMN surrogate is a feed-forward neural network.
 To add a memory dependence here, we create time-lagged feature vectors.
 Another means of doing so would be to use a recurrent neural network, which is an option planned for future releases.
-Say we wish to train a QSN surrogate using time-lagged input features at 1 and 10 time steps into the past.
+Say we wish to train a KMN surrogate using time-lagged input features at 1 and 10 time steps into the past.
 This is done via:

 ```
 # create time-lagged features
 lags = [[1, 10]]

+# create the KDE anchor points and standard deviations
+n_means = 15; n_stds = 3
+kernel_means = []; kernel_stds = []

+n_out = target.shape[1]
+for i in range(n_out):
+    kernel_means.append(np.linspace(np.min(target[:, i]), np.max(target[:, i]), n_means))
+    kernel_stds.append(np.linspace(0.2, 0.3, n_stds))

 # train the surrogate on the data
-n_iter = 2000
+n_iter = 10000
 surrogate.train([features], target, lags, n_iter,
-		n_bins=10, test_frac=0.5,
+                kernel_means, kernel_stds,
-		n_layers=4, n_neurons=256, activation='leaky_relu', batch_size=512)
+                n_layers=4, n_neurons=256,
+                batch_size=512)

+campaign.add_app(name='test_campaign', surrogate=surrogate)
+campaign.save_state()
 ```

 The `train` method should be supplied with a list of (different) input features, and an array of target data points, in this case an array of `nx18` subgrid-scale data points.
 Here, `n` is the number of training points.
 If `test_frac > 0` as above, the specified fraction of the data is withheld as a test set, lowering the value of `n`.
 Various aspects of the feed-forward neural network are defined here as well, such as the number of layers, the number of neurons per layers, the type of activation function and the minibatch size used in stochastic gradient descent.
 Other activation options are `tanh`, `hard_tan` and `relu`.